EricssonBroadcastServices/iOSClientExposure/README.md

 Errors delivered as an `ExposureResponseMessage` should, for the most part, not be considered *fatal*.
 They convey server intent.
 Some may however block client applications from proceeding with the intended *navigation flow*.
 For example, `ExposureResponseMessage` received when using `Authenticate` results in the user failing to log in.
 This in turn will block entitlement requests and thus make playback initialization impossible.

 It is up to the client application to decide how to best handle `ExposureResponseMessage`s.
+Each endpoint may return a slightly different set of response messages.
+For more in depth information, please consult the documentation related to each individual request.

 ## Release Notes
 Release specific changes can be found in the [CHANGELOG](https://github.com/EricssonBroadcastServices/iOSClientExposure/blob/master/CHANGELOG.md).